-Shermans Travel » Blog » Gay Travel
+Shermans Travel » Blog » Gay And Lesbian

 Summer is great for enjoying nature, but there’s just something about fall – the crisp weather, the scent of a wood fire burning, the frenzy of college football – that seems to fire up the adventurous spirit.
 Fortunately, festivals abound this time of year that cater to those of us who’d rather enjoy the brilliant foliage from the saddle of a bike than the backseat of a car.
 Here, some picks for fall festivals with adventure front-and-center.

 Moab Ho-Down Mountain Bike & Film Festival, Moab, Utah, October 25-28

 Extended to four days this year, this gathering at one of the country’s top mountain biking meccas encompasses all the essentials of the sport: biking, beer, and revelry.
 Sponsored by the local Chile Pepper Bike Shop, the festival also features a film component, with evening showings of movies featuring independent mountain biking footage.
 Rounding out the action is a Hot Pepper Eating Contest and Ridiculous Costume Party that promises plenty of photo ops galore – all for the bargain price of just $35 for a festival pass.

 When you think of “Gay Travel” certainly gay cruises, circuit parties, or clothing-optional guesthouses come to mind.
 But what about the ancient city of Varanasi?
 The Zambezi or Victoria Falls in the heart of Africa?
 Or a spiritual retreat high in the mountains of Tibet?
 Newly launched Wilde Travels is set out to change that – and offer a 10 percent savings to first-time customers through August 31, 2012.